Clothing the Carolinas: Examining 18th Century Material Culture

 Brsawyer1774

 A researcher who is always looking for new information to help us understand our past.
 A transplanted Midwestern living in SE North Carolina.
 Have been involved with historical re-enacting since 1987.
 Obtained my BS in Historic Preservation in 1996 from Southeast Missouri State University and my MA in Public History from the University of NC at Wilmington in 2001.
-Currently serve as the collections manager/researcher and exhibits coordinator at Fort Fisher State Historic Site in Kure Beach, NC.
+Currently serve as the collections manager at Fort Fisher State Historic Site in Kure Beach, NC.

 View my complete profile